Fishbowler/fishbowler.net/content/posts/android-project-mainline.md

 The single caveat is that we can’t expect this to change overnight.
 The most recent [distribution numbers](https://developer.android.com/about/dashboards) from Google show that Android 9 was on just over 10% of running devices a full nine months after its release.
 Speed of availability aside, Android has higher-than-average uptake amongst technically-savvy users, but lower-than-average uptake by security-conscious businesses.
 This is a smart and very welcome move on Google’s part.

 I’m pleased to have a device running Android 10, and looking forward to seeing my device of choice more readily adopted by businesses, being a first class citizen in BYOD, and less often getting the shifty eye from the security guy for bringing a potentially insecure device into our company network.

-_A version of this blog post originally appeared on [surevine.com](https://www.surevine.com/what-is-android-project-mainline/)_